DGS Calendar of Events: 20242025

 Non-members: Click here to register.

-Irene Heffran Monley is a past president of the Delaware Genealogical Society and editor of the recently published fourth edition of the Delaware Genealogical Research Guide.
+Irene Heffran Monley is a past president of the Delaware Genealogical Society and editor of the fourth edition of the Delaware Genealogical Research Guide.
 She speaks periodically about family history research in the First State, including her webinar on ‘Finding Your Delaware Ancestors’ on Legacy Family Tree Webinars.
-She has been researching her own family for more than ten years and enjoys helping and inspiring people to find their ancestors.
+She has been researching her own family for more than ten years and enjoys helping people to find their ancestors.

 =======================================================================